Ray Roberts Lake State Park

 Lost Pines Trail 0.5 mi.
 Easy Catch a glimpse of the lake, see a remnant of an early settler's cabin, and take in the towering pines mixed with native oaks and elms, all in a half-mile loop.

-Wagon Wheel Crossing 3.6 mi. (one way) Moderate This trail system connects the Horse Blaze Trail on the FM 455 section of the Greenbelt to the Bluestem parking area, where you can access the rest of the multiuse equestrian trail system.
+Wagon Wheel Crossing 3.6 mi. (one -way) Moderate This trail system connects the the Bluestem parking area to the Horse Blaze Trail on the FM 455 section of the Greenbelt.
+From there, you can continue onto the Greenbelt trails.
 No potable water is available along the trail.

 Red Bud Run 4.5 mi.
 Easy Explore this relatively flat multiuse equestrian trail as it follows the shoreline.
 No potable water is available along the trail.